MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### Rubber ducking

-Though not strictly speaking a pairing technique, in the absence of a second person to pair with this can provide a (very) small portion of the benefits of pairing.
+Though not a pairing technique, in the absence of a second person to pair with this can provide a (very) small part of the benefits of pairing.
 This is a solo exercise meant to help clarify thoughts.
 It's quite effective a sussing out hidden complexity in a given *solution* or alternate perspectives on a given *problem*.

 #### How?

 Take some inanimate object.
 In an ideal world this object is something the bobs gently on it's own like one of those solar powered flower toys or a rubber ducky floating in water, but anything that can be anthropomorphized works.
 Then explain, out loud, to the "rubber duck" what the *problem* is and what *solutions* present themselves.
-Hopefully through the process of explaining it in a way that a rubber duck would understand, something can be learned about either the *problem* or the *solutions*.
+The process of explaining it in a way that a rubber duck would understand helps explore *problem* or the *solutions*.

 #### This sounds dumb